mrbouquet69/GlazeLink/README.md

 Only members with `allowedRoleId` can run the command.
 The resulting embed is always posted in `sessionChannelId`, regardless of where the command is run.

 The Vote button toggles the current user's vote.
 View Voters responds privately with the voter list.
 Votes are saved in `sessions.json` so they survive bot restarts.

-## Security

-Do not publish `config.js` while it contains a real bot token.
-Reset the token immediately if it is exposed.